 It's very easy to make mistakes and you never have a complete picture of your supporter.
-At St Kilda Mums I set up a chatter alert so that when someone made a gift over a certain amount and could I pick up the phone to call and say thank you.
+Set up a Slack alert so that when someone makes a gift over a certain amount and you can pick up the phone to call and say thank you right away.
 Do you know the very second you receive a major gift from one of your supporters?

 How do I find others like me?